 This article continues from Part I. Part II chronicles the decline of Huntley & Palmers from its position as the largest biscuit manufacturer in the world.

 Huntley & Palmers was registered as a private limited company in 1898.

-Huntley & Palmer was the 38th largest British industrial company in 1905, with a capital of £2.4 million (c. £255 million in 2014).
-It had 6,500 employees.
+Huntley & Palmers was the 38th largest British industrial company in 1905, with a capital of £2.4 million (c. £255 million in 2014).
+Nearly 7,000 people were employed.

-The export trade was slow to rebuild after the First World War; in 1924 only 25 percent of output was exported.
-Meanwhile, domestic sales declined as H&P failed to introduce new products or update existing ones.
+The export trade was slow to rebuild after the First World War: only 25 percent of output was exported in 1924.
+Meanwhile, domestic sales declined as Huntley & Palmers failed to introduce new products or update existing ones.
 Marketing was poor, with inadequate advertising, fewer salesman than other firms and no depots outside Reading.

-It has been argued that Huntley & Palmer had too many product lines to produce efficiently, and that the Palmer family paid themselves overly generous dividends and salaries, funds which might otherwise have been reinvested into the business.
+It has been argued that Huntley & Palmers had too many product lines to produce efficiently, and that the Palmer family paid themselves overly generous dividends and salaries, funds which might otherwise have been reinvested into the business.